Seq # 185120030

 Mine

 The first instars make a narrow serpentine mine on the underside of the leaf.
-Later on they continue with an brownish blotch, most of the time in the corner between two leaf veins.
+Later on, they continue with a brownish blotch, most of the time in the corner between two leaf veins.
 Rarely also upperside mines occur.
 Frass is deposited in a corner of the mine.
 In later instars the free living caterpillar leaves its mine and constructs two consecutive leaf rolls, the first one a short roll or just a tipped-over leaf edge, the second time a larger roll downwards turned and starting from the leaf tip occupying in many cases the whole leaf.

 See also gracillariidae.net and bladmineerders.be.